What Is Canonicalization and Duplicate Content?

 The Importance of Canonicalization

-significance of url canonicalization
+importance of canonicalization

 It makes sure that search engines find the right page.